 Closed accounts on your credit report are not inherently a bad thing.
 In fact, they can often be a good thing, as we will elaborate on below.

-However, delinquent closed accounts can definitely have a negative impact on one’s credit.
+However, derogatory closed accounts can definitely have a negative impact on one’s credit.

 For example, if you had a credit card closed due to delinquency, meaning the creditor closed the account because you had stopped paying it, the account likely still has a balance owed.